-Applications for entry in 2026 are now open!
+Applications are now closed!

-Applications for entry in 2026 are now open!
+Applications are now closed!

 How to apply